 This unique combination of past and future has made Edinburgh one of Britain’s most exciting cosmopolitan cities, with a vibrant nightlife, phenomenal arts scene, varied shopping and world-class dining scene on offer.

-Classic British holiday.
-Three words that sum up Blackpool down to a tee.
-The Pleasure Beach, Sandcastle Water Park, the Tower; each one is iconic in its own way.
+Classic British holiday: three words that sum up Blackpool perfectly.
+The Pleasure Beach, Sandcastle Water Park, the Tower – each one is iconic in its own way.
 Whatever your preconceptions about Blackpool may be, it never fails to offer tremendous value for money.